BOINC/boinc-policy/Governance_Documents/Governance.md

 If discussion cannot remove the concerns that resulted in the "No" vote, then the vote shall be deemed as having failed.

-If the vote fails, but the original proposer of the item still believes that the item is worth pursuing, they can appeal to the PMC.
-The PMC shall consider the appeal at their next regularly scheduled meeting and will use Majority Voting to determine the outcome.
+If the vote fails, but the original proposer of the item still believes that the item is worth pursuing, they can appeal the decision.
+If the vote is in regards to an issue or pull request, then the appeal will be handled by the Technical Oversight Committee.
+All other appeals will be handled by the PMC.
+In both cases a majority of either the Technical Oversight Committee or the PMC must agree in order to determine the outcome of the appeal.

 ##### 5.1.1.1 Optimistic Consensus Voting
-Issues and pull requests, which are easily reversible, will follow a slightly modified version of consensus voting that allows for forward progress while discussion remains open.
+Pull requests, which are easily reversed, will follow a slightly modified version of consensus voting that allows for forward progress while discussion remains open.
+There are two cases:

+1. As soon as a "Yes" vote has been recorded and if there are no objections or "No" votes yet recorded, then a pull request can be reviewed and merged.

+2. If after four week days there have been no objections or "No" votes yet recorded, then if the person who opened the pull request is a committer, then they shall be permitted to merge their own pull request.

-With optimistic consensus, once a yes vote has been recorded and if there are no "No" votes yet recorded, then work can start on an issue and a pull request can be reviewed and merged.
-However, discussion is still open until 7 day review period expires.
-If during this time a "No" vote is recorded and cannot be resolved through discussion, then the work should stop on the issue and the pull request merge should be reverted since the vote will be deemed to have failed.
+In either case, discussion remains open until the 7 day review period expires.
+If during this time an objection or "No" vote is recorded and cannot be resolved through discussion, and if any appeals decide in favor of the objection or "No" vote, then the pull request merge shall be reverted.

 #### 5.1.2 Majority Voting
 Majority voting has two phases.
 The first is a 14 day discussion period that starts when a vote is announced.
 Once the 14 day discussion period is concluded, then a 7 day voting period begins.
-Majority voting requires that at least 66% of eligible voters cast a vote and, of those who cast a vote, a majority must approve the item.
+Majority voting requires that at least 50% of eligible voters cast a vote and, of those who cast a vote, a majority must approve the item.
 If this is not obtained by the end of the 7 day voting period, then the vote will have failed.

 #### 5.1.3.
 Super-Majority Voting
 Super-Majority voting has two phases.
 The first is a 14 day discussion period that starts when a vote is announced.
 Once the 14 day discussion period is concluded, then a 7 day voting period begins.
-Super-Majority voting requires that at least 75% of eligible voters cast a vote and, of those who cast a vote, a majority must approve the item.
+Super-Majority voting requires that a majority of eligible voters and 66% of those who cast a vote must approve for the vote to be successful.
 If this is not obtained by the end of the 7 day voting period, then the vote will have failed.

 #### 5.1.4 Reduced discussion and voting periods
-The PMC may vote to reduce discussion and voting periods on a specific vote if at least 75% of the PMC agrees to the reduced periods for that vote.
+The PMC may vote to reduce discussion and voting periods on a specific vote if at least 66% of the PMC agrees to the reduced periods for that vote.

 ### 5.2 Committer decisions
 Committers can vote on issues surrounding the technical infrastructure of the project and the code base itself.
 This includes voting to determine if a reported bug, feature request, proposed design, or pull request should be accepted.
 Committers are encouraged to review and participate in the discussion of any of these items, but they are also expected to know when it is advisable to get help from other committers who are stronger in the technology involved or have more experience in the area of application under consideration.
 Committers are expected to understand the Development Workflow and Client Release Process and their associated guidelines before voting to approve.